Chè Chuối Recipe

 Note

-No matter what kinds of banana you use, always select ripe ones (not overripe) with a medium size.
+No matter what kinds of bananas you use, always select ripe ones (not overripe) with a medium size.

 Siamese Bananas

-Now that you’ve learned how to make the perfect Che Chuoi, here are some tips and tricks that will help you upgrade the dish and adjust it to your liking.
+Here are 6 tips that will help you upgrade the dish and adjust it to your liking.

 • Remember to stir frequently during cooking.
 Otherwise, the tapioca pearls will stick to the bottom of the pot.